layilin/SP23-33852/glossary.md

 - Mammee apple \(*Mammea americana*\).
 A large fruit native to the Caribbean and northern South America.

 - Mammee sapota \(*Pouteria sapota*\).
 A sweet fruit whose native range is Mexico and Central America.
 Not to be confused with the mammee apple.
 Another fruit commonly confused with both the mammee sapota and the mammee apple is the nasebery (*Manilkara zapota*), also known as the sapodilla or the nispero.
-It is a sour or tart fruit whose native range is Mexico, Central America, and the Caribbean (Higman 196-197).

 - Mangrove.
 Mangroves are trees of the genus *Rhizophora*, which contains well over a hundred species, most native to the Old World but some native to the New.
-Mangroves can thrive in soils of varying levels of salinity and have colonized tropical and subtropical coastlines to form forests and thickets there.
+Mangroves can thrive in soils of varying levels of salinity and have colonized tropical and subtropical coastlines to form forests and thickets.

 - Mezamby.
 Gilmore identifies mezamby as probably *Cleome gynandra*, a plant whose native range is the tropical and subtropical Old World.